 As previously mentioned, the VA doesn't lend any money but relies on mortgage companies to actually make the loans.

 The VA's role is to provide a guaranty.
 Think of the guaranty as an insurance policy for the lender.
 The guaranty means the lender is protected against loss if you or a later owner fails to repay the loan.
 The guaranty replaces the protection the lender typically receives by requiring a down payment.

 The VA loan guaranty is typically 25 percent of the loan amount.

-A common misconception with the VA loan program is the amount of ‘red tape" involved.
+A common misconception with the VA loan program is the amount of "red tape" involved.
 However, this isn't the case.
-Many lenders can acquire your Certificate of Eligibility online, and in many cases eligible borrowers can also be processed without a manual underwrite or VA review.
+VA loans work similarly to any other mortgage option.

 Let's take a closer look at the basic steps involved when using a VA loan to purchase a home.